MWSandbox/docs/certifications/AZ-700-notes.md

   - Port can be changed while routing
   - Session persistence can be set (always route to the same server within the same session), idle timeout for sessions can be set
   - Floating IP: To reach the same port on the same VM multiple times (requires multiple NICs)
+- Inbound NAT rules: To route traffic to specific VMs
+  - v1: Single machine
+  - v2: Whole BE pool
+- Outbound rules:
+  - SNAT -> Use public IP of LB to provide outbound internet connectivity for BE
 - Good use case in front of IaaS (VMs)

 ## Application Gateway
   - Layer 7 (application) -> URLs, paths, etc.
   - Limited to HTTP/web traffic
+  - Requires a subnet that can only host App GWs
   - Optionally includes WAF
   - Supports load balancing across different AZs and VNets within a single region
   - Can be used with AKS as Application GW Ingress Controller